-(ECDL) qualifications.
-The students also received learning methodology, communication, self-knowledge and a goal for upper secondary vocational education and training.
+In Vantaa, south Finland, the SOLMU project aimed at preventing exclusion by activating young people without a goal for upper secondary vocational education and training.
 The aim was to also prevent early school leaving.

-"Romology" training.
-By the end of the first school-year supporting material had been prepared for each subject, threat of dropping out, young Roma people from the city of Vantaa and some of the young migrant groups.
+Young people requiring psychosocial support were a specific target group.
+They included participants under the threat of dropping out, young Roma people from the city of Vantaa and some of the young migrant groups.
 A model regarding co-operation with the secondary school (the model is referred to as "ohjaustori", the so called "guiding market") was developed.
 In this model the tutor of the secondary school gave information about students taking up studies in Varia (the vocational college of Vantaa).
 Material for group leaders was developed, as well as support materials for teachers.
 Moreover, an action model regarding drug and alcohol counselling was developed.

-In Vantaa, south Finland118, the SOLMU project aimed at preventing exclusion by activating young people without development a Traveller Education Strategy (TES) was developed.
+Adult education had a crucial role in the Irish measure for Travellers.
+Under the OP for Human Resources development a Traveller Education Strategy (TES) was developed.
 Travellers' education was funded by national funds and the ESF, with ESF funding mainly adult education.